qahaidari/cpp-calculator/README.md

 [https://code.visualstudio.com/docs/cpp/config-mingw#_prerequisites](https://code.visualstudio.com/docs/cpp/config-mingw#_prerequisites)

-Then make a `tasks.json` file with below content, go to `main.cpp` file and click `Run C/C++ File`.
+Then in Visual Studio Code, make a `tasks.json` file with below content, go to `main.cpp` file and click `Run C/C++ File`.
 Your executable file will be generated.
 Then you can simply run your app by `./main.exe`.
 ```
 {
     "tasks": [